Kimberly A. Clausing

 Not offered 2016—17.

 Full course for one semester.
 A study of classical and contemporary monetary theory, the structure and operation of private and public monetary and financial institutions, and the techniques and objectives of monetary and fiscal policy.
 Contemporary policy problems emphasized include maintenance of full employment and economic growth, prevention of inflation, and economic stabilization.
 Prerequisite: Economics 201.
 Conference.

 Economics 342 - International Macroeconomics

 Full course for one semester.
 This course examines the macroeconomic linkages between countries.
 The core of macroeconomic theory is extended to the open economy.
-In this context, a number of issues are addressed, including currency crises, international policy coordination, and the choice of an exchange rate regime.
-Illustrations come from the adoption and abandonment of the gold standard, the European monetary union, and financial crises both past and present, including a discussion of the origins and transmission of the current worldwide economic crisis.
+In this context, a number of issues are addressed, including current account imbalances, the role of fiscal and monetary policy in an open economy, and the choice of an exchange rate regime.
+Illustrations come from the adoption and abandonment of the gold standard, the European monetary union, and financial crises both past and present.
 Prerequisite: Economics 201.
 Conference.